shenyimings/FORGE-Artifacts/README.md

 You can use `RQ1/statistic.ipynb` to analyze and summarize the relevant data within our dataset.

-> NOTE: This dataset is dynamically maintained through a community-driven issue system and may differ from the current records.
+> NOTE: This dataset is dynamically maintained and may differ from the current records.

 ### RQ2